pajlads/DinkPlugin/README.md

 `%SOURCE%` will be replace with the source that dropped or gave the loot

+`%COUNT%` will be replaced with the source kill count, or `unknown` if it could not be determined.
+This field is already included as a rich embed field, so it is meant for users who disabled rich embeds.

 ### Slayer:

 `%TASK%` will be replaced with the task that you have completed.
 E.g. `50 monkeys`